LoughlinSpollen/go-assignment/readme.md

 ### `make test`
 Runs the unit the tests for the project.
-This command can also be run from within the client, service and shared_lib sub-projects.
+This command can also be run from within the client, service and shared_lib sub-directories.

 **Usage:**
 ```sh